shadel96/xRayDeepLearning-Final/README.md

 According to the source of the data:

 *"all chest radiographs were initially screened for quality control by removing all low quality or unreadable scans.
 The diagnoses for the images were then graded by two expert physicians before being cleared for training the AI system.
 In order to account for any grading errors, the evaluation set was also checked by a third expert."*

+The Data consists of __5,863 Chest X-Rays of patients 1-5 years old__.
+This consists of __1583 x-rays of patients labeled 'NORMAL', and 4,280 x-rays of patients labeled 'PNEUMONIA'.__ Throughout this project, the data will be used to create __training, validation, and test datasets__ in order to build models that can predict outcomes.

 The first step this analysis takes is to create image data generators, which create useable train, test, and validation datasets.
 Each of these datasets contained 2 classes, **0 and 1** denoting whether the image showed a case labeled as **NORMAL or PNEUMONIA**, respectively.